vinodkumarhs1962/skinspire_V2/Project_docs/security/sesson_management_token_handling.md

 ## Overview

-The SkinSpire session management system implements a hybrid approach combining Redis-based session storage with database-backed audit trails.
+The Skinspire session management system implements a hybrid approach combining Redis-based session storage with database-backed audit trails.
 This system supports multi-tenant healthcare requirements while ensuring security and compliance.

 The documentation provides a comprehensive overview of the session management system.
 Let me explain how this builds upon your existing code while preserving functionality: